hellodanylo/ucla-deeplearning/README.md

 * all CPUs available on your system

 ## Dev Tools
+Follow this section after you have finished either Windows or Mac OS setup.
 Run the following commands in the terminal:
 ```
 # Create ucla-dev environment